 Whatever you do, take those value 5 pack cotton socks and shove them back into your drawer.
 They’re perfect for wearing on your days off, but they’re not suitable for long distance hikes.
 What you need are synthetic or wool socks, as they will wick moisture away from your feet.
 Less moisture means a reduced risk of blisters.

 Your sock should come up past your boots so that the top of your boots don’t rub on your ankle.
 So choose the height based on the shoe or boots you have.
 If you’re serious about comfort and blister prevention, then the combination of a liner sock and a thicker sock is another trick you can use.
 This helps to prevent friction as the liner acts as a barrier for the thicker sock.
 Pick a liner sock that’s lightweight, and made from a synthetic moisture-wicking material and then wear a thicker pair over the top.

 Thicker socks are traditionally used for extra padding, but now you can get types that are padded in certain areas for comfort without the extra bulk.
 Ensure that there are no bunches in the liner before you put the second pair over the top so that you don’t create any friction points.
 Also check that your boots still fit properly with the additional socks you’ve pulled on, especially when you first try them on.

 Specialised hiking socks are an absolute must.

 5. Tape any blister or hotspot prone areas

 If you’ve got delicate skin that is prone to blisters, then it might help to use sports tape on certain areas of your feet before your hike.
-Apply the tape to a clean and dry surface and that you smooth it down firmly so there are no wrinkles or bumps.
+Apply the tape to a clean and dry surface and then smooth it down firmly so there are no wrinkles or bumps.

 And, when you’re actually out and about and you feel your feet getting warm – stop, and tape it while it’s hot!
 If you leave it too long, then the blister will probably rear its ugly head.